fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 print node.value          -- '123'
 ```
 New instances of an object template are created using the type name and braces that surround the initial member values.

+### Methods.
-When declaring methods, the first parameter must be `self`.
-Otherwise, it becomes a function that can only be invoked from the type's namespace.
+The first parameter of a method must be `self`.
+Otherwise, it declares a static function that can only be invoked from the type's namespace.
 ```cy
 type Node object:
     value